luismarques/qemu/docs/opentitan/otptool.md

 v1 and v2 differs from the presence or not of the Present scrambling constants.
 When a QEMU OTP RAW image file contains the constants, the v2 format is used, otherwise the v1 format is used.
 The script supports both versions.

+Fuse RAW images only use the v1 type.

 ### Arguments